 Start with disconnecting your oven from the mains.
 If your unit is electric, simply turn the “Switch off” button and unplug it from the outlet on the wall.
 For a gas cooker, shut off the gas supply by switching off the main valve.
 We recommend reading the manufacturer’s manual, so you find out the safest way to turn off your particular oven.
 If you still feel uncertain about disconnecting the unit by yourself, feel free to contact a professional gas engineer or electrician.

-Next is packing.
+Next is packing the large appliance.
 Remove the detachable parts, such as inner shelves, racks and trays from the oven and pack them separately to avoid transportation damage.
 If you have a gas oven, also remove the rings and trivets, too, and pack those separately.
 It’s a win-win situation – the hobs and oven components are protected and the unit is lighter.
 Use wrapping materials, such as bubble wrap, moving blankets, or old towels to ensure reliable protection.

 When it comes to the oven itself, tape the doors with durable tape and then wrap, using an old blanket again.

 So, now your oven is good to go.
 Being extra careful, load the unit on a dolly to lift and wheel it away to its new location or the moving van.
 Depending on your specific cooker, the weight can vary, so apply additional care while moving it.

 Refrigerators look sturdy and indestructible but the truth is, they are actually delicate and moving one incorrectly can easily cause damage to the appliance.
 Here is a step-by-step guide on how to move it the right way.

 - Empty the unit